Vaccinium macrocarpon. Family: Ericaceae

 The cranberry is an evergreen plant.
 It’s native to the northeastern U.S. The red

-berries on the plant are used in foods, beverages, and herbal products.
-It’s been
+berries on the plant are used in foods, drinks, and herbal products.
+It’s been used

-used to prevent and treat urinary tract infections (UTIs).
-Cranberry has fallen in
+to prevent and treat urinary tract infections (UTIs).
+Cranberry has fallen in and

-and out of favor in medicine.
-Today, it’s recognized as an effective way to help prevent
+out of favor in medicine.
+Today it’s recognized as an effective way to help prevent

 UTIs, especially in older women.

 Cranberries are considered a foodstuff.
 They’re used in commercial quantities for

 cooking.
 They are used as a garnish for salad.
 They’re also used in gelatin salad,